HarvyJWSim/NoviceGuide-Set-Up-Connection-to-Raspberry-Pi/README.md

 <br>

 #### Copyright disclaimer
-The resources mentioned in this guide are purely for learning purpose.
+The resources mentioned in this guide (if any) are purely for learning purpose.
 No copyright infringement intended.